scalyr/scalyr-agent-2/docs/docker.md

 You can also specify additional volumes on the command line, for example in case you want to make logs files from other containers available to the scalyr-agent container.
 [See here](#log-volumes) for how to configure such volumes.

+##Hostnames for logs

+By default, logs uploaded by the docker monitor will have a 'serverHost' attribute equal to the container ID.
+If you would like to specify a custom hostname instead, then when you create the scalyr-agent container you can set the HOST_HOSTNAME environment variable in the container with the value you’d like to use for the serverHost attribute. e.g.

+    docker run -d --name scalyr-agent -e HOST_HOSTNAME=`hostname` ...

+This will set the HOST_HOSTNAME environment variable to the hostname of the Docker host.
+The scalyr-agent will then check if this variable is set, and if so use it as the value for serverHost.

 ##Data files

 If you wish to persist checkpoint information about already logged files and/or Docker logs, it is recommended that your scalyr data directory is also mapped from the host to the container e.g.